finchmeister/blog20/_posts/2020-10-31-raspberry-pi-temp-logger.md

 ### Creating the Alexa Skill

 There are a lot of different ways to build an Alexa skill and it turns out to be a very vast and deep topic.
-I went down the route of adapting the simplest Hello World example to get things working.
-After all I only need Alexa to respond to one thing.
+I went down the route of adapting the simplest Hello World example to get things working, after all, I was only looking for Alexa to respond to one thing, I did not need a complex interaction model.

-In the Alexa Developer console, I created a new custom skill called 'Rpi Temperature Sensor' with Alexa-Hosted Python backend resources.
+In the Alexa Developer console, I created a new custom skill called 'Rpi Temperature Sensor' and provisioned it with Alexa-Hosted Python backend resources.

 Then I set the Skill Invocation Name (the name users say to invoke the skill) to 'room temperature'.
 This allows me to say "Alexa, room temperature" for my skill, and thus code, to be executed.